zouppen/ddrlights/protocol.md

 intensity of each light.
 Light is turned off when value is 0x00 and has full intensity when value is 0xff.

+An example: Turning lamp #3 to almost half intensity of 0x7e (note: it's escape character):

+    7e 01 02 01 7e 00

+Another example: Setting all lamps to maximum intensity:

+    7e 01 00 06 ff ff ff ff ff ff

+In the first example seek was 2 and bytes written was 1.
+In another example, we started from the beginning (seek 0) and wrote the whole array (length 6).

 ## Elovalo cube

 This is not going to be supported by this project but the aim is to be